How Virtual Reality (VR) Transforms the Travel Industry

 Today, all the offers on the BP market are still far from what we think when we imagine the ideal picture.
 But recently, StarVR is on the horizon and at the core of its commercial solutions sits the StarVR head-mounted-display (HMD).
 The next-generation StarVR® One headset features an industry-leading 210-degree field-of-view and integrated eye tracking, proprietary full RGB AMOLED displays with 16 million sub-pixels, and custom-designed lenses.

 It seems to us that with the appearance of such a competitor, the development of the BP industry will go much faster.
 As a result, Virtual Reality will be exploding all over the tourism industry, and as a stakeholder and player, you cannot escape its impact!
-So if you are looking for options on how to improve your travel business, our team is open to assist in custom development!
+So if you are looking for options on how to improve your travel business, our team is open to assist in custom software development!

 Interested in this expertise?